Looking for the best hot pots in Iceland to visit? Read on for my recommendations!

 My Rating: Must Go (I know, I know, I didn’t go in, but I got a look and I’m confident it feels as nice as it looked!)

 The hot pot is on private property – there is a 1000 krona ($8) fee to use the hot pot.
 It consists of several circular tubs in a line.
 The temperature is around 100 degrees.

-My Rating: It looks like a really nice spot, but I would prioritize the Hruni hot pot, the Reykjadalur Thermal River, or the Djúpavogskörin hot pot over this one if you had to choose.
+My Rating: Its a nice spot, but I would prioritize the Hruni hot pot, the Reykjadalur Thermal River, or the Djúpavogskörin hot pot over this one if you had to choose.
 If you have time, I would still go for it!

-Microfiber camping towels: These thin towels are very absorbent, but pack down really small and dry extremely fast.
+Microfiber Camping Towels: This is the #1 most important thing to bring with you to Iceland for the hot springs!
+These thin towels are very absorbent, but pack down really small and dry extremely fast.
 They are must haves for all the hot pots you’ll be visiting in Iceland, particularly if you are traveling Iceland by campervan.

 My different categories for hot pots in Iceland are:

 Must Do’s and Would Make a Top Priority:

 - Hruni Hot Pot

 - Blue Lagoon

 Nice to Do’s and Would For Sure Do If You Can: